Best Patatas Bravas In Barcelona

-Here is where locals go for bravas potatoes:
+Here is where locals go for bravas potatoes in Barcelona: